-- Suppose we justify p by appeal to q and r. - For instance, suppose we justify our belief (p) that the lights are on by appeal to our belief (q) that we see they are on, and then we justify our belief (q) by appealing to our belief (r) that sense perception is generally reliable. - Then one might ask: on what basis to we believe r) What is our justification for that belief? - Pretty plainly the sceptic can always pose the question, 'Yes, but why do you suppose you're justified in believing that? - So, a question: can chains of justification reach an end?
-Must they reach an end? - Some possibilities: - Yes, they can: they eventually reach some foundation which is self-justifying, and so needs no further justification. - No, they cannot: they never reach a foundation, but are justified in some circular manner. - No, they cannot: eventually we reach some unjustified belief which is simply accepted as an article of faith.
+- \ Suppose we justify p by appeal to q and r. - \ For instance, suppose we justify our belief (p) that the lights are on by appeal to our belief (q) that we see they are on and by further by appealing to our belief (r) that sense perception is generally reliable. - $\bullet$ Then one might ask: on what basis to we believe q and r?
+What is our justification for those beliefs? - \ Pretty plainly the sceptic can always pose the question, 'Yes, but why do you suppose you're justified in believing that? - \ So, a question: can chains of justification reach an end?
+Must they reach an end? - \ Some possibilities: - \ Yes, they can: they eventually reach some foundation which is self-justifying, and so needs no further justification. - \ No, they cannot: they never reach a foundation, but are justified in some circular manner. - \ No, they cannot: eventually we reach some unjustified belief which is simply accepted as an article of faith.